fjarri-attic/oldi-hero-translation/en/042_book1-stasimon-iii.md

 [^33]: The concluding part of a stasimon.

-"You've grown up a great deal of late, Hermeias," Hades said, weighing each word, after Trickster fell silent.
+"You've grown up a great deal of late, Hermeias," Hades said, weighing each word, after the Trickster fell silent.
 "The way out that you and Chiron have chosen --- it's not the best, but perhaps the only one..."

 Hermeias flinched.
 He had heard those same words (though on a different occasion) from Chiron.